Baby killer Lucy Letby ‘not resisting strike-off bid but maintains innocence’

 Her crimes happened on the Countess of Chester Hospital’s neonatal unit, where she worked, between June 2015 and June 2016.

-At a hearing in east London on Tuesday, Christopher Scott, for the NMC, told a fitness to practice panel that Letby faces 14 charges, brought by the council, which reflect her criminal convictions.
+At a hearing in east London on Tuesday, Christopher Scott, for the NMC, told a fitness to practise panel that Letby faces 14 charges, brought by the council, which reflect her criminal convictions.

 Mr Scott said it is “a matter of legal fact” that Letby was convicted of seven counts each of murder and attempted murder at Manchester Crown Court in August.